 Halimo is also the Executive Director of

-Shifting Ways, an agency that provides critical workshops, research and resources on topics including intersectionality, race, trauma, migration processes, and challenges/ opportunities for racialized families and newcomers to Canada.
-Halimo works across many fields, including forensics, mental health, settlement and academia.
+Shifting Ways, is an agency that provides critical workshops, research, and resources on topics including intersectionality, race, trauma, migration processes, and challenges/ opportunities for racialized families and newcomers to Canada.
+Halimo works across many fields, including forensics, mental health, settlement, and academia.

 |# of Adult Siblings|

 |# of Parents/Caregivers|